WangLabCSU/bregr/README.md

 # Generate model predictions
 scores <- br_predict(mds2, idx = "ph.ecog")
 #> `type` is not specified, use lp for the model
-#> Warning: Some predictions are NA, consider checking your data for missing
+#> Warning: some predictions are NA, consider checking your data for missing
 #> values
 head(scores)
 #>          1          2          3          4          5          6